Skip to content

 When we ran npm install on our machine, in some cases the Node package manager may install operating system specific dependencies during the install step.
 We may accidentally move non-functional parts to the image with the COPY instruction.
 This can easily happen if we copy the node_modules directory into the image.

 This is a critical thing to keep in mind when we build our images.
 It's best to do most things, such as to run npm install during the build process inside the container rather than doing those prior to building.
 The easy rule of thumb is to only copy files that you would push to GitHub.
-Build artefacts or dependencies should not be copied since those can be installed during the build process.
+Build artifacts or dependencies should not be copied since those can be installed during the build process.

 We can use .dockerignore to solve the problem.
 The file .dockerignore is very similar to .gitignore, you can use that to prevent unwanted files from being copied to your image.
 The file should be placed next to the Dockerfile.
 Here is a possible content of a .dockerignore